RaulprTech/RaulprTech/README.md

 ## Hi 👋   I'm **Raul Pacheco Rodriguez**

-### I'm Frontend Developer 🖼️ and Electronic Engineer 👨‍🔬
+### I'm Electronic Engineer 👨‍🔬 and Web Developer 🌐

 I like to participate in interesting projects 😁 and build awesome things 🧩 I'm very good at creating interfaces with javascript and react 🚀

-I love learn above IA, Robotics and IoT 🌐
+I love learn above IA, Robotics and IoT

 My favorite stack is based on a lot of javascript, but I also like to explore the possibilities of using Python 🐍 or C 👾